vyra-entity/vyra_base_python/docs/core/parameter.rst

 ======================================

-The :class:`~vyra_base.core.parameter.Parameter`-class manages persisttente Konfigurationsdaten, die in einer SQLite-Datenbank gespeichert are.
+The :class:`~vyra_base.core.parameter.Parameter`-class manages persisttente Konfigurationsdaten, die in einer SQLite-Database gespeichert are.

 Konzept
 -------

 Parameter are **permanente Configuration values**, die:

-* In einer SQLite-Datenbank gespeichert are
+* In einer SQLite-Database gespeichert are
 * Zwischen Modul-Neustarts erhalten bleiben
 * Via ROS2-Services togänglich are
 * Automatisch validiert are can